 Jia Tew Huang is a software engineer at Gemalto Singapore, working in research and development (R&D) for its telecommunication business.
 He began working here in 2008 after graduation and he shares what life has been like during the first three years of full-time work.
 The opportunities to work abroad, improve current skills and gain new ones meant that working life exceeded all of his expectations.

 What's life like as the new guy on an IT graduate scheme?
 Sharif Alghowail, 25, shares his first experiences of working life.
 He talks about how the experience joining Thales was quite intense, how he was surprised at how relaxed people are at work and how much an employer trusts you with your own work and time.
 He also talks about becoming much more relaxed and confident now he's settled in and the training opportunities he's had to date.

-Chris O'Shea followed up a recommendation of EADS from his professor by checking out the company's stand at a local career fair.
+Chris O'Shea followed up a recommendation from his professor by checking out EADS' stand at a local career fair.
 Although he had a masters degree lined up, he applied for the graduate scheme and the rest is history.
-He loves the variety of his work as software engineer for Cassidian Systems.
-Currently technical lead on a military comms research project, the work is hard and hours long, but very rewarding.
+He loves the variety of his work at Cassidian Systems.
+Currently technical lead on a military comms research project, the work is hard and the hours long, but very rewarding.
 Coming full circle he plans to further his education by completing a research degree whilst at the company.